-The Barton County Association of Retired School Personnel met on Dec.
-12, at Montana Mike's.
+The Central Kansas Association of Retired School Personnel met on March 13, at Montana Mike's in Great Bend.
 President Sally O'Connor presided over the meeting.
-There were 46 members present, along with Superintendent of USD 428, Brad Reed.
+There were 41 members present, along with Vermeene Forsberg, KARSP District IV Director.

 The Kansas Authors Club invites "would be" and interested writers to attend their 61h District meeting from 1 to 3:30 p.m. on Saturday, April 23, at the Delos Smith Center, 101 West First Street in Hutchinson.
 The registration fee is $5, to be paid at the meeting.
 This is an opportunity for writers of all kinds to come together and get acquainted and to share their abilities and ideas with one another.
 Refreshments will be served, and door prizes will be given.

 This is the 20th Anniversary for Brain Awareness Week (BAW), which is a global campaign to increase public awareness of the progress and benefits of brain research.
 Every March, BAW unites the efforts of partner organizations worldwide in a celebration of the brain for people of all ages.

 At a recent Great Bend Garden Club meeting, Alicia Boor, the agriculture and natural resources agent for the Barton County Extension Service, presented an informative program entitled "Gardens for our Varying Climate."
 Armed with data from Kansas State University's Agricultural Research and Extension Services, Boor first described the serious lack of water facing many parts of the state and what is currently being done to help prevent the very probable water crisis that faces the whole state in the future.
 Although watering of gardens is only a small segment of the increasing water problem, Boor brought a wealth of ...